osisoft/Client-Failover-Service/content/administration/delete-a-group.md

 # Delete a group

-Groups in the Client Failover Service must be deleted individually using one of the following rest tools: cURL or Postman.
+Groups in the Client Failover Service must be deleted individually using one of the following REST tools: cURL or Postman.

 ## cURL